 Prepare the soil ahead of time by working in a generous amount of compost or well-rotted manure.
 Dig a hole large enough to accommodate the roots, then form a mound in the bottom of the hole.

 Plant the strawberry in the hole with the roots spread evenly over the mound and the crown slightly above soil level.
-Allow 12 to 18 inches (12-45 cm.) between plants.
+Allow 12 to 18 inches (12 to 45 cm.) between plants.

 Northeaster strawberry plants tolerate full sun to partial shade.
 They are fairly picky about soil, performing best in moist, rich, alkaline conditions, but they don’t tolerate standing water.